Ancient rocks, ancient like glaciation, tumbled through centuries and through time, etched their way into the earth.

 I’m abundant

-the earth my money
+the earth

-coins made of gold leaves, currency
+my money made of gold leaves, currency in your presence.

-I looked for something for a rock,
+I looked for something for a rock, an ancient glaciation rock, something to take with me

-something in exchange for all you took from me.
+something in exchange for all you took from me

 you took my grief